JackDougherty/jack-site/_pages/educ309.md

 Students may access their individual scores on the password-protected Moodle site <http://moodle.trincoll.edu>.
 Your work will be evaluated based on:

-- Short essays on readings, no more than 500 words: 6 x 5 each = 30 points
+- Short essays on readings, no more than 500 words: 7 x 5 each = 35 points
 - Transcripts of assigned student interviews: 3 x 3.33 each = 10 points
+- Role in research presentation, evaluated by guest = 10 points
 - Individual essay on interpreting patterns across interviews, no more than 2000 words = 20 points
-- Research team presentation, evaluated by guest (10) and instructor (10) = 20 points
-- Individual future research proposal or grad school statement, under 1500 words = 10 points
+- Individual future research proposal or grad school statement, under 1500 words = 15 points
 - Peer evaluation of overall contribution to learning = 10 points

 Total = 100 points